‘The Voice’ Viewers Urge Adam Levine & Blake Shelton To Stay Amid Quitting Rumors

 “We’re told Adam only wants to do one cycle a year,” TMZ claimed of Levine’s supposed plans to cut his time on the show in half, while also claiming last month that NBC is looking to bring back American Idol in the place of one season of The Voice – which could mean both Adam and Blake will stick with the series but only appear on a single season annually.

-As of yet, NBC are yet to officially comment on who will be joining Miley on Season 13 of The Voice and have not spoken out regarding rumors Blake Shelton and Adam Levine could soon be leaving.
+As of yet, NBC is yet to officially comment on who will be joining Miley on Season 13 of The Voice and have not spoken out regarding rumors Blake Shelton and Adam Levine could soon be leaving.

 What do you think of The Voice viewers urging Adam Levine and Blake Shelton to stick with the show for Season 13?